ensdomains/docs/ens-improvement-proposals/ensip-14-ccip-metadata.md

 ### Abstract

-This ENSIP allows metadata to be queried directly on the resolver for CCIP enabled names.
+This ENSIP allows metadata to be queried directly on the resolver for CCIP-read enabled names.
 CCIP-read will power many of the domains in the future, however since the retrieval mechanism uses wildcard + offchain resolver, there is no standardised way to retrieve important metadata information such as the owner (who can change the records), or L2/offchain database the records are stored on.

 ### Motivation